Error Handling

 Common Error Codes

-The following error codes are commonly returned by the API:
+The following error codes are returned by the API and are available in the AuthErrorCodes enum:

 Device Flow Errors